Hey folks,

 No, as that involves a lot more work due to recreating large levels and handling/updating an immense amount of artwork, not to mention cinematics, scripted events and so on.
 This kind of task is simply beyond me due to the time and effort needed to do it properly.

-Uploading the project files is thus obviously also out of the question, especially since it’s pretty disorganised and the total size is also far beyond what’s reasonable to upload.
+Uploading the project files is thus obviously also out of the question, especially since it’s pretty disorganised and the total size is also far beyond what’s reasonable to upload (we’re talking about >80GB, plus the required custom engine build that adds at least another 50GB).

 Weren’t all Arkham games already using Unreal Engine?